This post contains affiliate links. Read the full disclosure here

 Consulting can be a very lucrative business and the overhead cost is minimal, too.
 You can get paid hundreds of dollars per hour and can work from home.

-Depending on your area of expertise, you may need certifications, degree or certain level of experience to become a qualified consultant.
+Depending on your area of expertise, you may need certifications, a degree, or a certain level of experience to become a qualified consultant.

 11. Start a Virtual Assistant Business